w3f/General-Grants-Program/README.md

 Additionally, it must fulfill the following requirements:

 - All code produced as part of a grant must be **open-sourced**, and it must also not rely on closed-source software for full funcionality.
-We prefer Apache 2.0, but GPLv3 or Unlicense are also acceptable.
+We prefer Apache 2.0, but GPLv3, MIT or Unlicense are also acceptable.
 - We do not award grants for projects that have been the object of a successful token sale.
 - Lastly, we do not fund projects that actively encourage gambling, illicit trade, money laundering or criminal activities in general.

 In addition to the information provided on your application, note that your project will need to comply with our [Guidelines for Milestone Deliverables](grants/milestone-deliverables-guidelines.md).
 In particular, we require all projects to create documentation that explains how their project works.
 At a minimum, _written_ documentation is required for funding.
 Tutorials or videos are also helpful for new users to understand how to use your product.
 If your team's background is purely technical, consider hiring a freelance or part-time technical writer as part of the grant.

+We also have [Announcement Guidelines](grants/announcement-guidelines.md) for grant-related communications.

+Finally, we take licensing and the right of all teams in and outside the ecosystem to be recognised for their work very seriously.
+Using others' work with no attribution or indication that this was not your own work as part of a milestone delivery **will lead to immediate termination**.
+Please reach out to us before submitting if you have any doubts on how to comply with a specific license and we'll be happy to help.

 ### Project ideas

-[Requests For Proposals](rfps) (RFPs) represent ideas for projects that we would like to see implemented.
-Several teams may apply for the same RFP, out of which one or more strong applications will be selected.
-So even if another team has already applied to implement a certain RFP, we encourage you to still apply if you are interested.

 An overview of existing projects in the Web 3.0 Technology Stack along with broad project ideas we would potentially be interested in funding can be found [here](grants/polkadot_stack.md), as well as a list of previously accepted applications [here](grants/accepted_grant_applications.md).
 Additionally, the Substrate Builders [feedback board](https://feedback.parity.io/) may contain some useful ideas for grant projects.

+[Requests For Proposals](rfps) (RFPs) represent concrete ideas for projects that we would like to see implemented.
+Several teams may apply for the same RFP, so even if another team has already applied to implement a certain RFP, we invite you to do the same if you're interested.

+Finally, you don't need to start your own project in order to be elligible for a grant.
+Instead, some teams choose to port existing work to Substrate, where the pertinent licenses allow, or even to contribute to an existing open-source project.
+In the latter case, you should check in advance that the maintainers of the project are interested in your contribution, and the acceptance of the milestones will generally be tied to the inclusion of your work in said project.

 If you have a **good concept of the technical challenges** that your idea entails and would like feedback before applying, you can send us an [email](mailto:grants@web3.foundation) and tell us about it.

 ### Support

 The scope of our Grants Programs consists of funding and feedback on delivered milestones.
 This means that we do not provide hands-on support as part of a grant, but if you face specific issues during development, we will do our best and try to direct you to the correct resources.
 If this sounds like something you would like however, you may also want to apply to Parity's [Substrate Builders Program](https://www.substrate.io/builders-program/), which provides hands-on technical, ecosystem and strategical long-term support and access to extensive resources.

+For questions about the grants program itself, see our [FAQ](grants/faq.md#frequently-asked-questions).

 ## :pencil: Process